dexiouz/Notes/setup-reactNative-on-macOS/index.md

 When you're done, press `esc` key, then press `:wq` + `Enter` to save your changes and that should be all.

 ### Start React Native App
-Go to the where you initialised a React Native App and in it's terminal, run
+Go to where you initialised a React Native App and in it's terminal, run
 ```
 $ yarn android
 ```